 This topic review will discuss the basic physiology of menstruation and provide a basic approach to the adult patient who presents to the ED with vaginal bleeding.
 Detailed discussions of pediatric patients with vaginal bleeding and of specific causes of genital tract bleeding are found elsewhere.
-(See "Clinical manifestations, diagnosis, and management of ectopic pregnancy" and "Spontaneous abortion: Risk factors, etiology, clinical manifestations, and diagnostic evaluation" and "Placental abruption: Clinical features and diagnosis" and "Differential diagnosis of genital tract bleeding in women" and "Evaluation and management of lower genital tract trauma in women" and "Approach to abnormal uterine bleeding in nonpregnant reproductive-age women".)
+(See "Clinical manifestations and diagnosis of ectopic pregnancy" and "Spontaneous abortion: Risk factors, etiology, clinical manifestations, and diagnostic evaluation" and "Placental abruption: Clinical features and diagnosis" and "Differential diagnosis of genital tract bleeding in women" and "Evaluation and management of lower genital tract trauma in women" and "Approach to abnormal uterine bleeding in nonpregnant reproductive-age women".)

 The average age of menarche is approximately 12.5 years.
 The regularity of the menstrual cycle and ovulation are dependent on a complex hormonal feedback mechanism involving the hypothalamus, the pituitary, and the ovary (figure 1).
 A basic summary of menstruation follows.
 A more detailed description of menstruation is found elsewhere.
 (See "Physiology of the normal menstrual cycle" and "Normal puberty".)